CCekla/Object-Oriented-programming-with-Java-Helsinki-Mooc/README.md

-# hello-world
+# Hello-world!

 Hi everyone!

 I'm Cecilia and I'm trying to learn to code.
-I'm actually learning Java :)
+I'm currently learning Java :)
+I thought I'd use this rep to store the solutions to my exercises.